 Summer Top 50

-Be inspired to make a difference when you journey from darkness to light through the interactive galleries of the Canadian Museum for Human Rights.
+Ascend from darkness to light through interactive galleries that challenge visitors to create a better world at the Canadian Museum for Human Rights.

-Get back to nature at FortWhyte Alive , where hiking, trail biking, birding, bison-watching and canoeing are just a few of the options within its aspen forests and small lakes.
+Return to nature at FortWhyte Alive , where hiking, trail biking, birding, bison-watching and canoeing are just a few options within its aspen forests and small lakes.

-Cheer on the two-time defending Grey Cup champion Winnipeg Blue Bombers as they look to make it a three-peat at Investors Group Field.
+Cheer on the mighty Winnipeg Blue Bombers as they look to make it three Grey Cups in the last four years while experiencing the electrifying atmosphere at IG Field.

-Travel around the world for two weeks without ever leaving the city when Folklorama — the world’s largest and longest-running multicultural festival —returns from July 31 to August 13.
-The festival’s pavilions feature food, dance, art, music and culture by countries and cultures that span the globe.
+Travel the globe in two weeks without leaving the city during Folklorama — the world’s largest multicultural festival — which returns from August 6 - 19.
+The pavilions feature food, dance, art, and music from cultures that span the globe.

 Catch the boys of summer in the heart of downtown as the Winnipeg Goldeyes seek another American Association title at Shaw Park.
 Goldeyes games are always affordable with great group pricing, plus the 100 per cent local beer, food vendors and fireworks ensure all that extra Winnipeg flavour when watching the fish.